paulio11/P4-Squigl-Twitter-Clone/DEPLOYMENT.md

 6. Choose a region local to you.
 7. Click the green **Review** button.
 8. Confirm the shown details are correct then finish by clicking the green **Create Instance** button.
-9. From the list of instances selected your newly created database.
+9. From the list of instances select your newly created database.
 10. Make note of the **URL** - you will need this later.

 ## Cloudinary - Static and Media Files